MaastrichtU-IDS/best-practices/docs/create-webapp.md

 Various libraries are available to design your UI, if you don't know which one to pick we recommend the following:

+* UI Kitten for native applications: https://akveo.github.io/react-native-ui-kitten
 * Material UI for web applications: https://material-ui.com
-* React Native Paper for native applications: https://callstack.github.io/react-native-paper

 ### Add a CSS file